In search of necessary and sufficient conditions to solve parabolic Anderson model with rough noise: Convergence of the It o-Wiener chaos expansion

-Therefore, for any given $(H,H_0)\in\mathcal{S}$ we can choose $k'$ appropriately so that the condition \eqref{condi_k} holds.
+which aligns with the green dashed line in Figure \ref{Fig.Case1}.
+Therefore, for any given $(H,H_0)\in\mathcal{S}$ (as illustrated in Figure \ref{Fig.Case1}) we can select an appropriate $k'$ such that condition \eqref{condi_k} is satisfied.

-\emph{Case 2-Case 4:} These cases can be treated in the same spirit as \emph{Case 1}.
-However, it turns out that the solvability region can not the enlarged.
-So, we omit the details.
+\emph{Case 2-Case 4:} These cases can be approached with the same methodology as Case 1.
+Nevertheless, we find that it does not allow for an extension of the solvability region.
+Consequently, we will omit the details.